The Disneyland Resort Hotels

 The guest rooms are quite large, with one king bed or two queen beds, along with a pull-out that converts to a single bed, giving them a capacity of up to 5 people.
 Rooms are well-equipped, with a flat-screen TV, safe, hair dryer, ironing board and iron, and coffee maker.
 All of the rooms include a mini-fridge.
 The bathrooms are fairly large, with a granite countertop and single sink.
 The new room décor has references to Pixar, from pillows inspired by the Pixar ball to headboards with concept art from a variety of Pixar films.
 Two new 2-bedroom themed signature suites will be available for arrivals later in 2024: the Coco Suite and the Incredibles Suite.

 The rooftop water play area includes Pixel Pool; Nemo’s Cove pop-jet splash pad; and Crush’s Surfin’ Slide, a 186-foot-long water slide.
-Nearby is a Pixar Shorts Court, with family-friendly activities, such as a bean bag toss and shuffleboard, and Small Bytes, the rooftop pool bar (opening sometime in 2024).
+Nearby is a Pixar Shorts Court, with family-friendly activities, such as a bean bag toss and shuffleboard, and Small Bytes, the rooftop pool bar.
 Near the pool are couches and character-inspired firepits to use at night.
 There is also a rooftop pool.

 Great Maple, the hotel’s main restaurant, serves upscale comfort food for breakfast, lunch and dinner.
 In the lobby is Sketch Pad Café, a grab-and-go coffee shop in the lobby.